parflow/parflow/docs/user_manual/tutorials/pfb.rst

     file into a different number of subgrids if you change these values.

     If dist is True then also write a file with the ``.dist`` extension added to the file_name.
-The .dist file will contain one line per subgrid with the offset of the subgrid in the ``.pfb`` file.
+The .dist file will contain one line per intake_subgrid with the offset of the intake_subgrid in the ``.pfb`` file.

     :param ``file``: The name of the file to write the array to.
     :param ``array``: The array to write.